pablodecm/phd_thesis/src/101_chapter_1.md

-The problem with the electroweak theory as described by the Lagrangian from [Equation @eq:lagrangian_ew_before], which is based on Yang-Mills gauge theory formulation, is that it is not possible directly add mass term for the fermions nor the weak bosons without breaking the $SU(2)$ invariance.
-At the time the mentioned theory was developed, there was extensive evidence not only for quark and lepton masses but also for the weak boson being massive, the latter required to explain why the weak interaction was short-ranged.
+The problem with the electroweak theory as described by the Lagrangian from [Equation @eq:lagrangian_ew_before], which is based on Yang-Mills gauge theory formulation, is that it is not possible to directly add mass term for the fermions nor the weak bosons to the Lagrangian density without breaking the $SU(2)$ invariance.
+At the time the mentioned theory was developed, there was extensive evidence not only for lepton masses but also for the weak bosons being massive; the mass required to explain why the weak interaction was short-ranged.
-The issue of lacking a theoretical mechanism that explain the mass of fermions and weak boson was solved by the spontaneous symmetry breaking mechanism [@englert1964broken; @higgs1964broken; @guralnik1964global], which is based on postulating the existence of an additional complex scalar field $\phi$, which is a $SU(U)$ doublet with the following structure:
+The issue of lacking a theoretical mechanism that could explain the mass of fermions and weak boson was solved by the spontaneous symmetry breaking mechanism [@englert1964broken; @higgs1964broken; @guralnik1964global], which is based on postulating the existence of an additional complex scalar field $\phi$, which is a $SU(2)$ doublet with the following structure:
 $$
 \phi =
 \begin{pmatrix} \phi^+ \\ \phi^0 \end{pmatrix} =
 \begin{pmatrix} \phi_3 + i\phi_4  \\ \phi_1 + i\phi_2
 \end{pmatrix}
 $$ {#eq:higgs_su_field}
-where the component notation is made explicit because it will be used later.
+where we made the component notation explicit because it will be relevant later.
 This scalar field is expected to interact with the electroweak fields
 $W$ and $B$ by means of the following Lagrangian:
 $$